spaceshark123/NeuralNetwork/README.md

 ## Key Features

-- **Realtime Accuracy Graph While Training** Displays realtime graph of accuracy over epochs for mnist networks while training, allowing users to visualize improvements as they occur.
+- **Realtime Accuracy Graph While Training**: Displays realtime graph of accuracy over epochs for mnist networks while training, allowing users to visualize improvements as they occur.

+- **Training Callback Interface**: Provides an interface that includes a callback method that can be passed into the Train function to execute custom code on each mini-batch iteration of training.

 - **Customizable Topology**: Define the number of neurons in each layer and activation functions for each layer.